Environmental Professional Network’s Public Breakfast Club

-EPN is a statewide professional group organized by the university’s School of Environment and Natural Resources (SENR), part of the College of Food, Agricultural, and Environmental Sciences.
+The network is a statewide professional group coordinated by Ohio State’s School of Environment and Natural Resources.
+The school is in the university’s College of Food, Agricultural, and Environmental Sciences, or CFAES.